Maui Dolphins: 3 Species You Might See on a Snorkel Tour

 Dolphins around Maui are curious, quick, and full of personality.
 While our crew never chases or crowds them (that’s not safe for anyone), seeing dolphins on the way to and from our snorkel sites is one of the island’s great “wow” moments.

-Dolphins are only found in the wild around Maui if they choose to appear, which makes every sighting a special gift from nature.
-In this blog, you’ll learn what types of dolphin species you’re most likely to see, how to spot them, and the best, most respectful ways to watch.
+Dolphins are found only in the wild around Maui if they choose to appear, making every sighting a special gift from nature.
+In this blog, you’ll learn what types of dolphin species you're most likely to see, how to spot them, and the best, most respectful ways to watch.

 Meet Maui’s Dolphins